 Winter bedding plants make it easy to create colourful displays that keep your garden looking great once the summer has passed.

-Our winter bedding plants will fill your hanging baskets, window boxes, patio pots and borders.
-Adding cheerful colour and fabulous foliage during the darkest and shortest days of the year.
+Fill your hanging baskets, window boxes, patio pots and borders with our winter bedding plants.
+Add cheerful colour and fabulous foliage during the darkest and shortest days of the year with these glorious blooms.

 Compact hardy perennials with multitudes of delicate quilled petals in pretty pom-poms, Bellis plants are packed with colour.
 For beautiful displays that flower twice a year, choose Bellisima Mixed – after flowering September-November they will overwinter to produce a second flourish from February-March!